MiZTERARM/MiZTERARM/README.md

 <b>I have been a graphic designer for 4 years.
 [Freelance]</b>

 * 🌍  I'm based in Bangkok, Thailand
+* 🎓  I graduated from King Mongkut’s University of Technology Thonburi (B.Sc.
+IT)
 * 🖥️  See my portfolio at [My Portfolio](https://mizter4rm.my.canva.site/mizterarm-site)

 ### Skills